-Ponyo is a film released by Studio Ghibli that was directed by Hayao Miyazaki.
-The film was released to Japanese theaters on July 19, 2008.
-Disney has the North American distribution rights for the film, and the English dub was released to theaters on August 14, 2009; the film reached number nine in the US box office charts during its opening weekend.
+Ponyo is a film by Studio Ghibli that was released to Japanese theaters on July 19, 2008.
+Disney has the North American distribution rights for the film, and the English dub was released to theaters on August 14, 2009.
+The film reached number nine in the US box office charts during its opening weekend.

 Directed by: Hayao Miyazaki

 Starring: Tomoko Yamaguchi, Kazushige Nagashima, Yūki Amami, George Tokoro, Yuria Nara, Hiroki Doi, Rumi Hiiragi, Akiko Yano, Kazuko Yoshiyuki, and Tomoko Naraoka

 Run Time: 103 minutes

 Ponyo tells the story of a fish-girl who lives in an aquarium in her magician father’s underwater castle with her younger sisters.
 One day, the fish-girl decides to go exploring, and she ends up stranded on the shore of a small fishing town.
 A five-year-boy named Sosuke rescues her and names her Ponyo.
 When Sosuke gets a cut, Ponyo licks his finger and heals it.
 Ponyo falls in love with Sosuke, but Ponyo is taken by her father’s wave spirits back to her father.
 Sosuke is heartbroken.